albertllousas/hexagonal-workshop/workshop_steps/hexagonal/4_breaking_change.md

 4. We have done a lot of changes, right?
 But did we change our domain?
 No, we just changed the implementation of the `UserFetcher` interface.

 ## What did we do here?

-emember

-As the previous example, we have applied dependency inversion, proving that **even breaking changes can be transparent to our domain**.
+As the previous example, we have applied dependency inversion, proving that **even breaking changes can be transparent to our domain** unlike the non-hexa code by which the ripple effect broke our code everywhere.

 ```
                 BUSINESS CORE                                 INFRASTRUCTURE